Highlights: Fire tower, old husk of a hotel, jaw-dropping views, Buddhist temple

 This is especially true if you take a few minutes to hop across the street from the trailhead to visit the Buddhist temple, which looks like it was ripped off a Tibetan mountainside and plunked down here in Woodstock.
 There’s a gift shop there, so you don’t need to feel like you’re intruding.
-Visitation hours to the main shrine, which is really a sight to see, can be found on the temple’s Visiting and Staying page.
+You can find more information on the temple’s homepage.

 The last time I was there (several years ago), a very nice man poured us tea and chatted us up for a while.
 I’ve always found this to be a very friendly place, and they’ve always been inviting to me and my friends, even when we’re grubby from hiking Mt.
 Overlook.

 But back to the hike itself: I’ve been tossing and turning at night about giving Mt.
 Overlook the full 5-camera scenery rating.
 Does the view on top knock both socks off (which would make it 4.5 cameras), or does it literally make love to your eyeballs, qualifying it for the full 5-camera score?

 By any measure, the Hudson Valley views from the cliffs on Mt.
 Overlook are incredible, and the fire tower and old hotel ruins on top are icing on an already awesome cake.

 My only hesitation is the trail itself, which is kind of a drag.
 It’s an old gravel road (with power lines overhead) that you just slog straight up the whole way.
 It’s fine, really, but not as nice as a well-worn trail through the woods.
 If you complained about the gravel road up Mt.
 Overlook, you most definitely wouldn’t be the first.